 Tracy Arm is a narrow, deep fjord with many waterfalls tumbling down its steep cliffs.
 The Twin Sawyer Glaciers, North and South Sawyer, are found here.

-Only smaller cruise ships can navigate this area, but you can also access this breathtaking wilderness though sightseeing tours from Juneau.
+Only smaller cruise ships can navigate this area, but you can also access this breathtaking wilderness through sightseeing tours from Juneau.

 Sometimes there is so much ice in the water that ships are unable to access the entire area.
-The ship I was travelling on at the end of May was unable to completely enter the area.
+The ship I was travelling on at the end of May could not completely enter the area.

-Must do things to see on an scenic cruise to Alaska to see glaciers, whale watching, Ketchikan, Skagway, Juneau, wildlife and wilderness.
+Must-do things to see on a scenic cruise to Alaska to see glaciers, whale watching, Ketchikan, Skagway, Juneau, wildlife and wilderness.
 Photo Credit: Wendy Nordvik-Carr©

 Top things to do in Alaska cruise departure ports